How to Hike the Skyline Loop Trail in Mount Rainier National Park

 The Skyline Loop Trail was surprisingly more challenging than we anticipated just based on the sheer number of people that this hike sees.
 Don’t let the crowds of people fool you- this is still a significant hiking trail and you should absolutely be properly prepared!

 We would say that the Skyline Loop Trail in Mount Rainier is moderately challenging.
 There’s a good amount of elevation gain, and while the first part of the loop in either direction starts off deceptively easy on a nice paved walking path, the trail eventually becomes rocky, steep, and sometimes narrow.
 As you head up to Panorama Point, you’ll be hiking through more alpine-like territory with rugged terrain and cooler weather.
 The Skyline Loop Trail also holds onto snow until late in the season, and you’ll likely find yourself crossing several snow patches along the trail, particularly on the eastern half of the loop.
-We hiked the Skyline Loop Trail in mid-August and crossed probably a half dozen or so patches found on both sides of the loop.
+We hiked the Skyline Loop Trail in mid-July and crossed probably a half dozen or so patches found on both sides of the loop.
 They can get slick so having poles is really helpful.

 Overall, the Skyline Loop Trail shouldn’t be underestimated.
 Be prepared to be on a rugged and rocky trail for several hours, so have good hiking boots, plenty of food and water, and layers for the cooler weather and wind as you head up into alpine territory.